We generally follow the web host recommendations given by WordPress.org. As they do, we recommend:

 Stripe requires that any page hosting a live checkout form be SSL (they should start with

 If you don’t have an SSL certificate, you can get one for as low as $10/year that meets all the necessary security standards.
 We like Namecheap.
-Some WordPress hosts offer free SSL certificates through Let’s Encrypt as well, such as WP Engine and SiteGround.
+Many WordPress hosts offer free SSL certificates through Let’s Encrypt as well, such as WP Engine and SiteGround.

 Here’s a guide to moving an existing WordPress site from HTTP to HTTPS along with installing an SSL certificate.